Love Divine, All Loves Excelling

 "Love Divine, All Loves Excelling" is a Christian hymn by Charles Wesley, first published in 1747.
 It was initially published as part of his Hymns for Those that Seek and Find and quickly became a central hymn in both Methodist and wider Christian worship.
 The hymn reflects Wesley's teachings on Christian perfection, expressing a longing for God's transforming and sanctifying grace.

-The hymn has been set to various tunes, with the enduring version being "Hyfrydol" by Welsh composer Rowland Prichard.
+The hymn has been set to various tunes, including "Blaenwern" and "Hyfrydol".
 It is sung in services, including royal weddings, across many denominations.

 Background

 It first appeared in Wesley's Hymns for those that Seek, and those that Have Redemption (Bristol, 1747), apparently intended as a Christianization of the song "Fairest Isle" sung by Venus in Act 5 of John Dryden and Henry Purcell's semi-opera King Arthur (1691), on which Wesley's first stanza is modelled.